Open today from 09:00 until 17:00

 How to Care for a Peace Lily

-They prefer moderate to high humidity and temperatures between 18–24°C. Placing them near humidifiers or in kitchens and bathrooms can help maintain leaf health.
+Humidity & Temperature Peace Lilies prefer moderate to high humidity and temperatures between 18–24°C. Keeping them near a humidifier or placing them in kitchens or bathrooms helps maintain healthy leaves.
+Typical indoor temperatures are usually suitable.

-Use a balanced liquid fertiliser every 4–6 weeks during spring and summer to encourage healthy growth and flowering.
+Feeding Feed with a balanced liquid fertiliser every 4–6 weeks during spring and summer to support growth and flowering.
+Use a general houseplant fertiliser at a dilute strength.

-Wipe leaves occasionally with a damp cloth to remove dust and improve photosynthesis.
+Cleaning Wipe leaves occasionally with a damp cloth to remove dust and improve photosynthesis efficiency.
+This also keeps foliage looking fresh and healthy.

 FAQs